TechGateStudio/XenForo-2.0-Russian-Documentation/documentation/GettingStarted.md

 XF 2.0 is now installed!

 ## Переустановка
 Occasionally it may be necessary to reinstall XF2.
 This is particularly true during the Development Preview stage which does not support upgrading.
-If you are ready to do a reinstall, download the new files (if applicable) as per the [Downloading XF 2.0](https://xenforo.com/xf2-docs/dev/#downloading-xf-20) section above.
+If you are ready to do a reinstall, download the new files (if applicable) as per the [Загрузка XF 2.0](https://xenforo.com/xf2-docs/dev/#downloading-xf-20) section above.
 It should generally be possible to just merge and overwrite your existing files.
-If you're doing a full clean re-install, you may want to save a copy of your config.php file or re-create it as per the instructions in the [Creating src/config.php](https://xenforo.com/xf2-docs/dev/#creating-srcconfigphp).
+If you're doing a full clean re-install, you may want to save a copy of your config.php file or re-create it as per the instructions in the [Создание src/config.php](https://xenforo.com/xf2-docs/dev/#creating-srcconfigphp).

 Before uploading the new files, you should delete the contents of your data and internal_data directories.